aclysma/skulpin/README.md

 ### Linux

+All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
+An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

-On linux you'll need to link against bz2, GL, fontconfig, and freetype.
+On linux you'll also need to link against bz2, GL, fontconfig, and freetype.

 On ubuntu, you could use `libbz2-dev`, `libfreetype6-dev`, `libfontconfig1-dev`, and `libgl-dev`.
 (And `libvulkan-dev` to pick up the Vulkan SDK)